Nosto/wiki-docs/implementing-nosto/implement-psn/README.md

 Depending on your implementation method and tech stack, different options to attribute clicks from Nosto campaigns are available (it might need a few lines of custom code, you'll find details below per implementation method).

+*Please note:* If you have the Nosto preview enabled, attribution/references will not show in the Nosto debug toolbar.

 OCP and RECs campaigns are always associated with exactly one placement.
 The placements are also used for A/B testing, e.g. testing campaign A vs. campaign B inside of placement `#nosto-productpage-1`.